greenboxal/doggohub/changelogs/archive.md

 - Async load a branch information at the commit page
 - Disable blacklist validation for project names
 - Allow configuring protection of the default branch upon first push (Marco Wessel)
-- Add gitlab.com importer
+- Add doggohub.com importer
-- Add an ability to login with gitlab.com
+- Add an ability to login with doggohub.com
 - Add a commit calendar to the user profile (Hannes Rosenögger)
 - Submit comment on command-enter
-- Notify all members of a group when that group is mentioned in a comment, for example: `@gitlab-org` or `@sales`.
+- Notify all members of a group when that group is mentioned in a comment, for example: `@doggohub-org` or `@sales`.
 - Extend issue clossing pattern to include "Resolve", "Resolves", "Resolved", "Resolving" and "Close" (Julien Bianchi and Hannes Rosenögger)
 - Fix long broadcast message cut-off on left sidebar (Visay Keo)
 - Add Project Avatars (Steven Thonus and Hannes Rosenögger)